Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 # Self-Taught-Programmer-No-Technical-Background

 Hi All!
-I wanted to share all my notes and path I have spent hours of reserach on to future aspiring programmers to hopefully help someone out with guidance and maybe save you a little time on your learning journey.
-Worse case this should be a good starting point document to outline what to expect on a journey but ultimately it is up to you on what you want to do and learn.
+I wanted to share all my notes and path I have spent hours of reserach on to future aspiring self-taught programmers to hopefully help someone out with guidance and maybe save you a little time on your learning journey.
+Worse case this should be a good starting point document to outline what to expect on a journey but ultimately it is up to you to decide what you want to do and learn.

-My notes will be shared in this repository which will be good study material for anyone.
+My notes will be shared in this repository, which will be good study material for anyone.

 This will be tailored towards Backend Engineering / Web Development.

 I know some courses I took were paid because it provided me with a little structure but please note all the paid courses can be substituted with Youtube and Free Code Camp.
 If this respository gets a lot of traction I will be more than happy to share links to some of these resources if people would be interest in it.
+Definitely, use the paid resource syllabus's to guide your self-taught learning.

 ## Where I Started:

 ### Choosing Language
-I started with Python, imo if you aren't sure what area of programming you want to get into it is a safe area to start because it is so universal.
+I started with Python, IMO if you aren't sure what area of programming you want to get into it is a safe area to start because it is so universal.
 I didn't know exactly what I wanted to do until 4 months in my journey so don't worry if that is you.

 But, if you know what area you want to enter I would select a relevant language.
-It the grand scheme it doesn't make a difference just pick one and stick with it.
+In the grand scheme it doesn't make a difference just pick one and stick with it (don't try to learn multiple languages at once starting out...
+Literally just pick one and start and don't look back).

 ### First Course
 1) I started with Code Academy Python Course (It is paid) I thought it was alright it was good at making you practice and getting the fundamentals of programming down.